-Tom Dickins is professor of behavioural science at Middlesex University.
+Tom Dickins is professor of behavioural science and deputy head of the department of psychology at Middlesex University.
 His background is in psychological sciences (BSc; CNAA), philosophy of science (MSc; London), evolutionary psychology (PhD; Sheffield); and, ecological survey techniques (PG Cert.; Oxon).
 His research interests fall into behavioural ecology and theoretical concerns within evolutionary biology.

 Please follow this link to view my publications.

 Dickins, Thomas E. and Neller, Kirsty and Spencer, Robert (2018) Clutch size in Kittiwakes (Rissa tridactyla) on Lundy.
 Journal of the Lundy Field Society , 6 . pp. 35-54.
 ISSN 1758-3276

 €534,642 EU LIFE+ Environmental Policy and Governance Funding Stream Coordinating Beneficiary: London Community Resource Network Associated Beneficiaries: Groundwork London and Middlesex University (Tom Dickins)